-Seventy years ago this week, the US military revealed the greatest (and best-kept) secret of the Allied effort to win World War II.
+More than seventy-five years ago this week, the U.S. military revealed the greatest and best-kept secret of the Allied effort to win World War II.

 The use of the atomic bomb proved to the world that it was indeed possible to make one.

 But how had it been possible to keep the secret?
 And how did U.S. journalists break the news?